 - Group ski lessons

 - Restaurant reservations

-- Bulk food assignments made (who's bringing what?)
+- Bulk food and beverage assignments made (who's bringing what?)

 - Hotel or rental home reservations